-If you do not have the printed bin collection checker that we sent you, you can:
+If you don't have the printed bin collection calendar that we sent you, you can:

-Please note: you only need to send one text to stop receiving reminders for all your bin collections.
+Please note: you only need to send one text to stop the reminder service for all your different bins.

 The most common reasons for a blue bin not being collected are: